RealGordon/trends-in-startups/README.md

 ## Project

-This project contains queries with aggregate functions to retrieve some interesting insights about these companies.
+This project contains queries with aggregate functions to retrieve some interesting insights about these companies using the sqlite language.